40 years on: A new era for business events in Brisbane

 South Bank also became the location of the Brisbane Convention & Exhibition Centre (BCEC), which transformed Brisbane’s ability to bid for and host major conferences when it opened in 1995.

-The bureau then merged into the city’s economic development board Brisbane Marketing in 2000, fourteen years ahead of the 2014 G20 Leaders Summit, which allowed Brisbane to showcase its ability to safely and successfully host a global political event of such magnitude.
+The bureau then merged into the city’s economic development board Brisbane EDA in 2000, fourteen years ahead of the 2014 G20 Leaders Summit, which allowed Brisbane to showcase its ability to safely and successfully host a global political event of such magnitude.

 I’m often asked what impact new major developments such as Howard Smith Wharves, Queen’s Wharf, the Brisbane Quarter, the International Cruise Ship Terminal and Brisbane Airport’s new parallel runway will have on our city’s business events sector.